Local Development with AI Tools local-development-with-ai-tools

 /plugin install aem-cloud-service@adobe-skills

-Npx Skills npx-skills
+NPX Skills npx-skills

 # Install all available skills

-npx skills add https://github.com/adobe/skills/tree/beta/skills/aem/cloud-service --all
+npx skills add https://github.com/adobe/skills/tree/main/skills/aem/cloud-service --all

-Upskill (GitHub CLI extension) upskill-github-cli-extension
+Upskill (GitHub CLI Extension) upskill-github-cli-extension

 # Install the gh-upskill extension (one-time setup)

-gh extension install trieloff/gh-upskill
+gh extension install ai-ecoverse/gh-upskill

 # Install all available skills

-gh upskill adobe/skills --branch beta --path skills/aem/cloud-service --all
+gh upskill adobe/skills --path plugins/aem/cloud-service --all

-Use the ensure-agents-md Skill use-the-ensure-agents-md-skill
+Use the Ensure-agents-md Skill use-the-ensure-agents-md-skill

-After installing the skill, open your AI assistant in any AEM Cloud Service project that does not yet have an AGENTS.md.
+After installing the skill, open your AI assistant in any AEM as a Cloud Service project that does not yet have an AGENTS.md.
 The skill runs automatically before processing your first request, creating both files at the project root without requiring explicit invocation.

-Use the create-component Skill use-the-create-component-skill
+Use the Create-component Skill use-the-create-component-skill

 If you prefer to pre-create the file, place .aem-skills-config.yaml at the project root with the following structure: